Posted: October 11, 2023

 Consider taking family leave, if possible, from your full-time job.
 Removing the stress of work can reduce your responsibilities and free up more time for yourself.

 Consider respite care for a few hours or even a few weeks if you start to feel stressed.
 When you need time for yourself, in-home services, such as a home health aide or an adult day center, can take care of your loved one.
 Senior living communities such as Cappella of Grand Junction may offer overnight care if you need a longer break.

 When it is no longer feasible for you to continue as caregiver, it might be time to talk with your older loved one about moving to a senior living community.

 Many adult children have mixed feelings about suggesting a senior living community to their parents, and some even feel guilty about it, but there are many advantages to senior living most don’t consider.

-You can do much of the legwork in finding the right place for your loved one, including virtual tours, talking with friends who may be living in a senior community, and checking out the options that will be best suited for your elderly loved one or parent.
+You can do much of the legwork in finding the right place for your loved one, including community tours, talking with friends who may be living in a senior community, and checking out the options that will be best suited for your parent, spouse, or loved one.